racket (noun)

 racket (noun) (2 of 2):

 An illegal or dishonest scheme for obtaining money; a person's line of business or way of life.
-(OD)
+(NOA)

 A fraudulent scheme, enterprise, or activity; a usually illegitimate enterprise made workable by bribery or intimidation; an easy and lucrative means of livelihood.
 Occupation, business.
 (MW)